percona/percona-server-mongodb-operator/source/replication.rst

            - host: cfg-2.percona.com
            ...

-The *Main* cluster will be ready for replication when you apply changes as usual:
+The *Main* site will be ready for replication when you apply changes as usual:

 .. code:: bash